FIRE PROTECTION

 The Frankfurt Airport Fire Department is well equipped and trained to perform a wide range of tasks.
 In addition to the statutory provisions set out in the Hessian Fire and Disaster Protection Act (HBKG),

-At Frankfurt Airport, this includes firefighting, providing technical rescue in the event of traffic accidents, responding to first respond incidents, and much more.
+At Frankfurt Airport, this includes firefighting, providing technical rescue in the event of traffic accidents, first responder medical emergencies, and much more.

 The Fire Department’s wide-ranging tasks also include responding to incidents involving aircrafts and the airport’s passenger transport system (Sky Line).
 In cases involving hazardous substances and materials, our team identifies potentially harmful substances and clears the incident site.
 Our daily operations also include rescuing animals of various types and origins.